MITgcm/MITgcm/verification/solid-body.cs-32x32x1/README.md

 The set-up uses linear free-surface with uniform density $\rho_{const} = 1$, no viscosity and no bottom friction so that the solution is expected to remain unchanged over time.
-A bell-shape patch of passive tracer centered at mid-latide ($\phi_{0} = 45^{o}$) is advected with the simulated wind field.
+A bell-shape patch of passive tracer centered at mid-latitude ($\phi_{0} = 45^{o}$) is advected with the simulated wind field.

 ## Instructions